rachelhyeon/obsession-analysis/obsession_analysis.md

 and the Ripley series.
 The Ripley series was chosen as it is one of the most well-known novels by Patricia Highsmith.
-Also, Patricia Highsmith strongly identified with the main character Tom Ripley, sometimes signing off her writing with "Pat H., alias Ripley" [@times].
-A KWIC analysis can reveal various ways meaning can change for a word depending on the context in which it is used [@chowdhury].
+Also, Patricia Highsmith strongly identified with the main character Tom Ripley, sometimes signing off her writing with "Pat H., alias Ripley" [6].
+A KWIC analysis can reveal various ways meaning can change for a word depending on the context in which it is used [7].
 Selected phrases with five context words before and after the key words were presented.
 Each phrase contained one of the four most frequently appearing obsessive words, which were "thought", "think", "want", and "love".
 The same four